-In the aftermath of the terrorist attacks on September 11, 2001, tens of thousands of men and women from every state in the nation and around the world came to this site to do what they could to help.
+In the aftermath of the 2001 terrorist attacks, tens of thousands of men and women from across the nation and around the world responded.

-Facing a mountainous landscape of mangled and jagged steel at Ground Zero, and despite fires that burned for 100 days, they worked night and day over the course of nine months.
-They came to rescue, all too soon turning to the grim work of recovering those who had been killed and removing nearly two million tons of debris.
+Facing a mountainous landscape of mangled and jagged steel at Ground Zero, and despite fires that burned for 100 days, rescuers and recovery workers toiled night and day for nine months.
+What began as a rescue operation turned into the grim work of recovering those who had been killed.
+Workers also had to remove nearly two million tons of debris.
 Through sheer determination, they paved the way for rebuilding.
 Their sacrifice would be met with suffering.